-Figure 4.1: Annual Passenger Revenues 2010 - 2017
+Figure 4.1: Annual Passenger Revenues 2010 - 2018

 Figure 4.1 shows the annual passenger revenues for each of the operators.
 If this chart is compared with Figure 1.1 which showed passenger journeys by operator it can be noted that while Dublin Bus carries almost three times the number of passenger journeys compared to larnród Éireann their passenger revenues are quite similar.
 This is because larnród Éireann carries some of their passengers long distances and the fare charged is far greater than the fare charged by Dublin Bus, who in general carries their passengers a much shorter distance.
-This is similar to Bus Éireann and Luas, where Luas carried six million more passenger journeys than Bus Éireann but their revenues are only about three quarters of the Bus Éireann revenue.
+Similarly with Bus Éireann and Luas, while Luas carried 6.5 million more passenger journeys than Bus Éireann their revenues are only about three quarters of the Bus Éireann revenue.
 All Luas journeys are relatively short and therefore have low fares while Bus Éireann carries some of their passengers long journeys with much higher fares.